 |

 The Destination Animation Strategic Co-Investment Project was first launched by The Township of Centre Wellington, Elora & Fergus Tourism and Regional Tourism Organization Four (RTO4) in 2017.
-The Elora & Fergus Destination Animation Project (DAP) looks to the create/enhance bigger and better projects that showcase the DNA of the region; natural setting, heritage and arts and culture.
+The Elora & Fergus Destination Animation Project (DAP) looks to the create or enhance bigger and better projects that showcase the DNA of the region: natural setting, heritage, and arts and culture.
 DAP projects are intended to be highly shareable and create unique experiences for residents and visitors alike.
-This year DAP accepted projects that are in person along with virtual or self-guided projects/experiences including those that incorporate sustainability and focus on equity, diversity and include and/or indigenous culture.

 Background